puzpuzpuz/xsync/README.md

 ### MPMCQueue

-A `MPMCQeueue` is a bounded multi-producer multi-consumer concurrent queue.
+A `MPMCQueue` is a bounded multi-producer multi-consumer concurrent queue.

 ```go
 q := xsync.NewMPMCQueue(1024)